Skip to main content

 Immediately after a customer pays for their order, they'll see the upsell page.
 If the customer accepts the upsell, Littledata’s servers will receive a ping from Shopify notifying us about an update to the order.
 The upsell event will then be sent to the connected destinations.

-What triggers an upsell?
+What triggers an upsell event?

 The main trigger for this event is the order/updated webhook that comes from Shopify.